Jash312/Amazon-Review-Insights/readme.md

 1. Configure AWS credentials.
 2. Login to Amazon ECR.
 3. Build and push the Docker image to Amazon ECR.
-4. Deploy the Docker image to Amazon ECS.
+4. Deploy the Docker image to Amazon ECS

 ## Contributions
 Jai Vigneshwar Aiyyappan